 The first stage of any commercial real estate investment is acquisition.
 This stage begins by identifying the right asset to fit the desired returns.
-Since identifying and acquiring the right asset is a risky decision, due-diligence on one’s real estate purchase is the required course of action.
-Through a comprehensive understanding of the market dynamics, determining the property’s value in the future and its historical performance and offer price of the asset, one can decide to acquire an asset without facing any potential risk down the road.
+Since identifying and acquiring the right asset is a risky decision, due diligence on one’s real estate purchase is the required course of action.
+Through a comprehensive understanding of the market dynamics, determining the property’s value in the future and its historical performance, and offering price of the asset, one can decide to acquire an asset without facing any potential risk down the road.

 1.1 Business Plan

-- Determining the investment niche and diversification strategy: the investors should idenitify their niche among the various commercial asset classes such as multifamily, industrial, offices etc.
+- Determining the investment niche and diversification strategy: the investors should identify their niche among the various commercial asset classes such as multifamily, industrial, offices, etc.

-- Picking the location: selecting a few target markets for their commercial real estate business is crucial.
-For instance, a mulitifamily investments may not fare well in areas with high crime rate.
-But it may have demand in areas where there are schools, transportation connectivity etc. Hence, the right location directly influences the demand and supply of a property.
+- Picking the location: It is crucial to select a few target markets for their commercial real estate business.
+For instance, multifamily investments may not fare well in areas with high crime rates.
+But it may have demand in areas where there are schools, transportation connectivity, etc. Hence, the right location directly influences the demand and supply of a property.

-- Setting a target holding period: Investors should think through their timelines of holding period in their plans.
-This helps in guiding the business especially if the properties are located in developing areas.
+- Setting a target holding period: Investors should think through the timelines of holding periods in their plans.
+This helps guide the business primarily if the properties are located in developing areas.

-- Networking: An investor should establish their networks with other investors and professionals in order to grow their real estate investment business.
-Engaging with real estate attorneys, brokers, private and bank lenders etc helps in seizing an opportunity as soon as it arises.
+- Networking: Investor should establish their networks with other investors and professionals in order to grow their real estate investment business.
+Engaging with real estate attorneys, brokers, private and bank lenders, etc helps in seizing an opportunity as soon as it arises.

-- Creating a sub-business plan for each property: The investor should strategise individual business plans for each of the property.
-These mini-plans should address all the above mentioned approaches.
+- Creating a sub-business plan for each property: The investor should strategize individual business plans for each property.
+These mini-plans should address all the approaches mentioned above.

 Next, the business plan enables the investors or his/her team of experts to make offers on those assets where they can make risk-adjusted returns.
-If the offer is accepted, the investors enter into contract with the seller, open escrow and conduct due-diligence on the property.
+If the offer is accepted, the investors enter into a contract with the seller, open escrow, and conduct due diligence on the property.